-Barbara’s first real struggle against discrimination came when, having completed her pupillage, she attempted to secure a tenancy.
-By this point, she was married with two small children, and found that young mothers were not in particularly high demand for the Bar.
-However, in 1967 she was able to join the chambers of Edward Cussens, a top criminal chambers, which seemed to have more sympathy for women tenants than many of its contemporaries.
+Barbara was called to the Bar from the Middle Temple in 1963.
+Her first real struggle against discrimination came when, having completed her pupillage, she attempted to secure a tenancy.
+By this point, she was married with two small children and found that young mothers were not in particularly high demand at the Bar.
+However, in 1967 she joined 3 Temple Gardens, the chambers of Edward Cussens, a top criminal chambers which seemed to have more sympathy for women tenants than many of its contemporaries.

-Barbara passed away in 2011, aged 70, leaving behind a legacy of opportunity for high flying women lawyers.
-Despite the controversies of her career, Barbara’s fellow lawyers never failed to recognise the often thankless nature of her tasks, and her popularity in these circles did not wane.
+Barbara passed away in 2011, aged 70, leaving behind a legacy of opportunity for women lawyers.
+Despite the controversies of her career, Barbara’s fellow lawyers never failed to recognise the often thankless nature of her tasks, and her popularity did not wane.